Appointments

 No specific time can be given.
 If you are out when the doctor telephones you, they will make a note that they were unable to contact you and may or may not ring again that day.

 The Practice has taken on board comments from our patients and Patient Group.
-As a result we intorduced some changes to our appointment system from August 2016.
+As a result, we introduced some changes to our appointment system from April 2023

-4) An appointment with a nurse in the Minor Illness Clinic (For anyone with minor ailments such as a sore throat or chest infection) – see below.
+1) An appointment with a nurse in the Minor Illness Clinic (For anyone with minor ailments such as a sore throat or chest infection) – see below.
+These appointments are primarily carried out by a phone call, but you will be seen if the nurse’s assessment deems it necessary.

-5) An emergency appointment, if you feel that your symptoms cannot wait until the following day or for a routine appointment.
-You may be asked to come to the Practice by a specific time, to book in and wait, to discuss a single problem only.
-You will be seen by one of the doctors working that day.
+2) An emergency appointment, if you feel that your symptoms cannot wait for a routine appointment.
+You may be asked to come to the Practice by a specific time, to the ‘book and wait’ clinic, to discuss a single problem only.
+You will be seen by one of the Urgent Care Clinicians working that day.

-6) A telephone appointment with a GP, either on the day or routinely.
+3) A telephone appointment with an Urgent Care Practitioner, either on the day or routinely.

-7) Home Visits – We encourage patients to come to the surgery, where we have the proper equipment and facilities available.
+4) Home Visits: We encourage patients to come to the surgery, where we have the proper equipment and facilities available.
 We do appreciate this is not always possible.
 In this respect, if you do need a home visit, you can help us by calling reception before 10:30.
-A visit cannot be guaranteed by the receptionist as a doctor will telephone you to carry out an assessment with you.
+A visit cannot be guaranteed by the receptionist, as a doctor will telephone you to carry out an assessment with you.

 MINOR ILLNESS NURSE appointments are available to book on the day for our minor illness clinic.
 This is a nurse run clinic where patients who have minor illnesses can be treated.
-Patients with the following conditions may request to see the minor illness nurse instead of going through the Emergency Appointments.
+Patients with the following conditions may request to speak to the minor illness nurse instead of going through the Emergency Appointments/Book & Wait system.

 Minor Illnesses include (not an exhaustive list):